Winter Outings feature bird walk, shed hunting

-The free Step Outdoors Winter Outings Series continues on Saturdays and Sundays, March 5 and 6 and March 12 and 13 in Potter County with outdoor programs for the public at Sinnemahoning and Lyman Run state parks and the Pennsylvania Lumber Museum.
+The free Step Outdoors Winter Outings Series continues on Saturdays and Sundays, March 5 and 6 and March 12 and 13 in Potter County with programs at Sinnemahoning and Lyman Run state parks and the Pennsylvania Lumber Museum.

 Winter bird walk